henrik7264/PY_Actors/README.md

   Phase2: Focus is to provide a distributed environment for sharing messages between Actors.
 </p>

 Now you may think why all the fuss about logging, scheduler and timers.
 All programming languages provides these facilities either directly or as libraries that easily can be included.
 My answer to this falls back to "the keep it simple" item.
 The programmer should be presented with a homogen and coherent interface that supports many of task that are required to build a system.
 What then about configuration, network access, database access etc.?
+Yes,

 ## Installation and Setup
-The Actors library is dependand on the ReactiveX extensions RxPY (see https://github.com/ReactiveX/RxPY) and RxCpp (see https://github.com/ReactiveX/RxCpp).
-These two extensions must therefore be installed prior to installing the Actors library.
+The Reactive_Systems_using_Actors library depends on the ReactiveX extensions RxPY (see https://github.com/ReactiveX/RxPY) and RxCpp (see https://github.com/ReactiveX/RxCpp).
+These two extensions must be installed prior to installing the library.
 The insrallation process is as follows:

 1. Install RxPy
 2. Install RxCPP
-3. Install Actors library
+3. Install Reactive_Systems_using_Actors library

 ### Installation of RxPY on Linux